evangboucher/DynaDoc/README.md

 //If you have multiple tables, you can instantiate multiple DynaDocClients.
 You must make at least one var dynaClient = new DynaDoc(AWS, '<DynamoDBTableName>');

-//Required in order to use the 'smart' methods of DynaDoc. dynaClient.describeTable('<TABLE_NAME>'); //Or pass no params to use the <DynamoDBTableName> passed in above
+//Required in order to use the 'smart' methods of DynaDoc or use DynaDoc Model feature dynaClient.describeTable('<TABLE_NAME>'); //Or pass no params to use the <DynamoDBTableName> passed in above
 ```